 These patients are usually the ones who have chronic diseases like heart disease, blood sugar disorders, hormone imbalances, mood disorders, digestive problems, immune disorders and pain syndromes.
 Over time, I have seen phenomenal results by blending the combination of Integrative Medicine therapies.
 In my practice I aim to restore optimal health and open the door to more natural treatment options for patients with deteriorating health conditions and for those who have good health; to stay healthy and experience long term well-being.

 I have a passion for education.
 I write for peer reviewed journals and offer seminars, lecture at conferences to medical doctors, acupuncturists, and patient groups on topics of preventative medicine and care of chronic diseases using Integrative Medicine.
 I also continue to teach the doctoral students at the American College of Traditional Chinese Medicine in San Francisco.

 I see a growing interest in my patients to seek good clinical health care.
 They are looking for a medical model that is both restorative as well as medically efficient without detrimental side effects.
 I think this craving stems from the desire to feel satisfaction about their health and the choices they have made to maintain it.

-My practice offers Integrative Medicine as a Blend of Medicines that offers more Choices in Individualized Healthcare.
+My practice offers Integrative Medicine as a blend of medicines that offers more choices for individualized healthcare.